 - More efficient use of Caretaker and volunteer time = greater mission impact

-- All of which ultimately strengthens mission of transforming lives
+- All of which ultimately strengthen mission of transforming lives

 The Master Facilities Plan includes:

 - In summer 2019, the outright purchase of our property–COMPLETE!

 - In summer 2019, construction of the San Damiano Center for Sustainability* to enhance our teaching of care for God’s creation through supporting our organic gardens, livestock, composting, etc.–UNDER ROOF by Oct 2019! …and work continues

 - In 2020-21, construction of a maintenance garage/tool barn/wood shop/picnic shelter to support the service with the local community aspect of our mission.–UNDER ROOF by June 2021! …and interior work continues

 *Denotes projects in partnership with the Wheaton (IL) Franciscan Sisters